Mary-Kathryn Hazel, History, Political Science minor

 “Commonwealth Honors students are friendly and like to have fun, but are also serious about academics,” she says.
 “You feel the security of a small group, a sense of community.
 And the live-in faculty couple are like parents for the building.”

-As a Commonwealth Honors student, Hazel is working on a senior thesis and plans to continue with graduate studies and eventually teach history at a secondary or college level.
+As a Commonwealth Honors student, Hazel worked on a senior thesis and continued with graduate studies to eventually teach history at a secondary or college level.

 Both her brothers – one older, one younger – have chosen UMass campuses.
 Hazel made the decision at an event for accepted students: “I could see myself here, there were more kids like me,” she says.